Here are two simple Language of Listening® coaching skills that can turn any challenging moment with a child or teen into a rewarding one.

 SWYS: “You want more freedom.
 You’re getting older, so of course you do!”

-Boundary/CAN DO: “This activity is not OK with me without supervision.
+Boundary/CAN DO: “This activity is not okay with me without supervision.
 Hmm.
 There must be something you can do that would be.”

 The skill of listening for greatness is a Language of Listening coaching skill that can help you build or rebuild relationships with your child and others, but that is not all.
 It gives you a new understanding of human nature that can help you become kinder and more loving to yourself, too.